Private Nonprofit · Bismarck, North Dakota

 Frequently Asked Questions

-What are the admissions statistics for University of Mary?
+What is the acceptance rate at University of Mary?

 University of Mary is a private nonprofit institution in Bismarck, North Dakota.
 The acceptance rate is 75.3%.
 The average SAT score is 1,159.
-Total enrollment is 2,416 students.
+Undergraduate enrollment is 2,416 students.

-How much do University of Mary graduates earn?
+How much do University of Mary former students earn?

 How much does University of Mary cost?